SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 - ``join``

    The client sends the event ``join`` when they connect to the server.
-The only parameter sent to the function being decorated is the client data.
+The only parameter sent to the function being decorated is the client info.
 - ``leave``

    The client sends the event ``leave`` when they disconnect from the server.
-The only parameter sent to the function being decorated is the client data.
+The only parameter sent to the function being decorated is the client info.
 - ``name_change``

    The client sends the event ``name_change`` when they change their name.
-The parameters sent to the listening function are (in order) the client data, the old name, and the new name.
+The parameters sent to the listening function are (in order) the client info, the old name, and the new name.
 - ``group_change``

    The client sends the event ``group_change`` when they change their group.
-The parameters sent to the listening function are (in order) the client data, the old group, and the new group.
+The parameters sent to the listening function are (in order) the client info, the old group, and the new group.
 - ``message``

    When the server receives a command, it'll send an event to itself called ``message`` which will have two parameters.
-The two parameters are the client data who sent it and the raw data which was received.
+The two parameters are the client info who sent it and the raw data which was received.

 - ``*``

    This will be called when there is no listener for an incoming command and data.
-The three parameters are the client data, the command, and the content.
+The three parameters are the client info, the command, and the content.

 Client:

 - ``client_connect``

    When a client connects to the server, all the clients will have this event called.
-The only parameter for this is the client data for the client which joined.
+The only parameter for this is the client info for the client which joined.
 - ``client_disconnect``

    When a client disconnects from the server, all the clients will have this event called.
-The only parameter for this is the client data for the client which left.
+The only parameter for this is the client info for the client which left.
 - ``force_disconnect``

    The server sends the event ``force_disconnect`` to a client when they kick the client.
 There are *no* parameters sent with the function that is being decorated with this.
 - ``*``

-   This will be called when there is no listener for an incoming command and data.
+   This will be called when there is no listener for an incoming command and content.
 The two parameters are the command and the content.

 ----